 - It’s bit heavy

-Here is the review for the spyder Victor Semi-auto paintball marker.
+Here is the review for the best budget paintball marker.
 This is light in weight and the essential features.
 The speed of shooting is not appreciable.
 However, for beginner-level players, it is most suitable.

-If you search for the perfect paintball gun for an entry-level player to present to a new player or a kid, you must go for Spyder Victor, as it costs the least.
+If you search for the perfect and best mid range paintball marker for an entry-level player to present to a new player or a kid, you must go for Spyder Victor, as it costs the least.
 Spyder Victor’s features resemble Tippmann’s Stormer basic version like vertical, sight rail, standard ASA.

 The performance is intermediate, but the shooting speed is relatively low.
 The trigger is hard so that you can make the shoot with a hard pull.
 This slow shooting is also beneficial if you have no prior experience of handling a gun.
 You can be very sure about the shooting target and then pull the trigger to avoid the misfire.